openhab/openhab-docs/installation/windows.md

 - TOC
 {:toc}

-## Preparation of the environment.
+## Preparation of the environment

 ### Before you start

 Please be sure you have installed the required supporting applications as described in [Prerequisites]({{base}}/installation/index.html#prerequisites).

-### Set the `JAVA_HOME` System Environment Variable in Windows.
+### Set the `JAVA_HOME` System Environment Variable in Windows

 - Navigate to: Control Panel ➡️ System and Security ➡️ System ➡️ Advanced System Settings ➡️ Environment Variables ➡️ System Variables
 - Create a New System Variable named JAVA_HOME (or update the existing one) to match the installation directory of the Java Platform chosen and installed in the step [Prerequisites]({{base}}/installation/index.html#prerequisites).

 ![JAVA_HOME](images/JAVA_HOME.png)

-### Choose a folder name for the openHAB installation.
+### Choose a folder name for the openHAB installation

 The name must **contain no spaces**.
 On this page, we will be using `C:\openHAB` as an example.

 ## Installation

 ### Install openHAB

 The openHAB runtime is distributed using a platform-independent zip file.
 To install it, follow these simple steps:

 1. Download the latest Windows Stable or Snapshot ZIP archive file for manual installation from the [Download](https://www.openhab.org/download/) page.

-2. Unzip the file in your chosen directory (e.g. `C:\openHAB`)
+1. Unzip the file in your chosen directory (e.g. `C:\openHAB`)

     ![openHAB Folders](images/openHAB_Folders.png)

-3. Start the server: Launch the runtime by executing the script `C:\openHAB\start.bat` and wait a while for it to start and complete.
+1. Start the server: Launch the runtime by executing the script `C:\openHAB\start.bat` and wait a while for it to start and complete.

     ![Karaf_Windows](images/Karaf_Windows.png)

-4. Point your browser to `http://localhost:8080`.
+1. Point your browser to `http://localhost:8080`.
     You should be looking at the openHAB page requesting you to set up an administrator username and password:

 ![Home_OH_adminCreate](images/Home_OH_adminCreate.png)